UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 6. Run unit tests and ensure they pass.

+7. Commit the changes.
+In the commit message, reference the issue using the phrase "fixes #123" or "closes #123" (see [here](https://docs.github.com/en/enterprise/2.16/user/github/managing-your-work-on-github/closing-issues-using-keywords)).
+Also, in the commit message, describe the issue that was fixed (one easy way is to copy the title of the issue); this message will show up in automatically generated release notes, so this is part of the official documentation of what changed.

-7. Create a pull request (PR). **WARNING:** by default, it will want to merge into the `master` branch.
+8. Create a pull request (PR). **WARNING:** by default, it will want to merge into the `master` branch.
 Change the destination branch to `dev`.

-8. Wait for all checks to complete (see next section), and then merge the changes from the new branch into `dev`.
+9. Wait for all checks to complete (see next section), and then merge the changes from the new branch into `dev`.
 This will typically require someone else to review the code first and possibly request changes.

-9. After merging, it will say that the branch you just merged from can be safely deleted.
+10. After merging, it will say that the branch you just merged from can be safely deleted.
 Delete the branch.

-10. Locally, remember to switch back to the `dev` branch and pull it.
+11. Locally, remember to switch back to the `dev` branch and pull it.
 (Although you added those changes locally, they revert back once you switch to your local `dev` branch, which needs to be synced with the remote repo for you to see the changes that were just merged from the now-deleted temporary branch.)

 ## Pushing to the repository master branch and documenting changes (done less frequently)